rzafiamy/oconsole/app/combined_output.md

         full_command = f"{command_name} {args_string}"
         return self.command_executor.run_command(full_command)

+    def create_file(self, file_path, content):
+        """
+        Creates a new file at the specified path and writes content to it.
+        This is the safest method for file creation.
+        """
+        start_time = time.time()
+        try:
+            # --- THE FIX ---
+            # Expand the '~' character to the user's home directory path
+            expanded_path = os.path.expanduser(file_path)

+            # Use the expanded path for all operations
+            parent_dir = os.path.dirname(expanded_path)
+            if parent_dir:
+                os.makedirs(parent_dir, exist_ok=True)

+            with open(expanded_path, 'w', encoding='utf-8') as f:
+                f.write(content)

+            elapsed_time = time.time() - start_time
+            return {
+                "success": True,
+                "output": f"Successfully created file: {expanded_path}", # Return the resolved path "elapsed_time": elapsed_time
+            }
+        except Exception as e:
+            elapsed_time = time.time() - start_time
+            return {
+                "success": False,
+                "error": f"Failed to create file {file_path}.
+Error: {str(e)}",
+                "elapsed_time": elapsed_time
+            }

 def get_tools():
     """
     Returns the list of tool definitions for the AI, including the new high-level tool.
     """
     return [
+        {
+            "type": "function",
+            "function": {
+                "name": "create_file",
+                "description": "Creates or overwrites a file with specified content.
+Use this for creating any new file, especially for code, HTML, or multi-line text.
+This is the only safe and reliable way to create files.", "parameters": {
+                    "type": "object",
+                    "properties": {
+                        "file_path": {
+                            "type": "string",
+                            "description": "The relative or absolute path for the new file (e.g., 'src/index.js' or '~/Documents/project/main.py').", },
+                        "content": {
+                            "type": "string",
+                            "description": "The complete content to be written to the file.
+This can be multi-line.", },
+                    },
+                    "required": ["file_path", "content"],
+                },
+            },
+        },
         {
             "type": "function",
             "function": {